zondiMaqina/data_structures_and_algorithms/README.md

 # Data_Structures_and_Algorithms

-Below are some common algorithms for searching or sorting data based ony my implimentations with Ruby
+Below are some common algorithms for searching or sorting data based on my implimentations with Ruby

 ## Solutions